 2. Time to Market

-Every month, approximately 29.5K mobile apps are released through the Apple App Store.
+Approximately 29.5K mobile apps are released monthly through the Apple App Store.

 With such stiff competition in the market, businesses are striving hard to launch their app on the App Store and Play Store as soon as possible.
-When comparing native app vs cross platform vs hybrid platform in respect to time to market, native apps consume sufficient time for its development lifecycle.
-While hybrid and cross-platform apps are worth considering as they come up with faster time to market.
+When comparing native apps vs. cross-platform vs. hybrid platforms for time to market, native apps consume sufficient time for their development lifecycle.
+At the same time, hybrid and cross-platform apps are worth considering as they come up with a faster time to market.

 Winner: Hybrid & Cross-platform Development